danrfletcher/agile-obsidian/README.md

     - **Step-by-step:**
       1. In a note or the Agile Dashboard, click on an inserted template wrapper (e.g., awaitingDeposit chip).
       2. A floating menu appears with forward options (depositPaid, paymentPlan, paidInFull) and backward options (if applicable, e.g., from paidInFull back to paymentPlan).
       3. Select "depositPaid"; shared variables (e.g., currency, totalAmount) are mapped automatically.
-If new fields are needed (e.g., paidAmount), the "Additional Properties" modal prompts for them with pre-filled defaults where possible.
+If new *required* fields are needed (e.g., paidAmount), the "Additional Properties" modal prompts for them with pre-filled defaults where possible.
+Optional fields (e.g., notes) are omitted if not provided on the source.
       4. Submit to overwrite the wrapper with the depositPaid template; the source note updates, and the dashboard refreshes.
       5. To go back (e.g., edit deposit details), click the new wrapper and select from backward options—automatic mapping reverses the flow (e.g., drop paymentPlan-specific fields like months/endDate).
     - **Verification:** The template key changes (e.g., data-template-key="depositPaid"), variables are preserved/transformed/dropped as per defaults or overrides, and the menu shows valid bidirectional sequences.
 No raw HTML is exposed on click.
+Optional fields do not trigger prompts, ensuring a streamlined flow.

 - **Configuration you're likely to touch:**
   - Sequences are predefined in the plugin (e.g., CRM presets with optional `variableMapOverrides`); no user config yet.
 Future releases may allow custom sequences via settings or YAML.
 For now, defaults cover shared variables without explicit code.

 - **Implementation notes for maintainers:**
   - Relies on templating-sequencer module with Sequence type (startTemplate, targetTemplate, direction: "forward"|"both", optional variableMapOverrides for forward/backward).
-  - Automatic defaults in sequencer-service: pass-through for shared names, prompt missing target fields, drop extras; overrides compose atop defaults.
+  - Automatic defaults in sequencer-service: pass-through for shared names, prompt missing *required* target fields only, drop extras; overrides compose atop defaults.
   - Integrates with templating-engine for rendering/prefilling and templating-params-editor for modals.
   - Generalized handler (attachCustomViewTemplatingSequencerHandler) enables reuse in custom views; uses filePath/line hints for direct overwrites without active editors.
 Backward navigation fixed via corrected startTemplate guards.